smethwick/tubes-redux/README.md

-# tubes redux - "an irc client"

-tubes redux is a lot like tubes, the main difference being that this time i remembered to make the api good.
+# "i sure hope someone asked for this!"

+tubes redux is the world's first good irc client, with a strong focus on not confusing the hell out of people who haven't used irc before.

+## you're gonna have to wait a little bit
+tubes is still pretty early on in development. i still have about 10000 irc thing to implement, plus ircv3 support!! i would not recommend using tubes in its current state if you're not completely insane.

 ## build it